jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 This project is Person Information made in java swing desktop application with database

-//the purpose of the project is to implement the some component in swing and use MVC structure model and save the collected data in database
+//the purpose of the project is to implement some component in swing and use MVC structure pattern and save the collected data in database

 how to use
 -clone this repository